Sayan-001/ClumsyGrad/docs/source/tutorial.rst

 Tutorial
 ========

-This tutorial provides a comprehensive guide to using ClumsyGrad, from basic tensor operations to building complete neural networks.
+This tutorial provides a guide to using ClumsyGrad.

 Chapter 1: Understanding Tensors
 ================================